Vir, Alnylam plan human trials by year-end for potential COVID-19 therapy

 The are currently no approved treatments or vaccine for COVID-19, the disease caused by the new coronavirus that has infected over 3.5 million and claimed nearly 247,000 lives.

-The companies’ therapy candidate, VIR-2703, takes a new approach to potentially treating the virus by using RNA interference (RNAi) technology that targets and silences specific genetic material, blocking the production of deadly proteins that cause diseases.
+The companies’ therapy candidate, VIR-2703, takes a new approach to potentially treating the virus by using RNA interference (RNAi) technology that targets and silences specific genetic material to block production of specific proteins that cause disease.

 Alnylam specializes in developing RNAi drugs and currently has two FDA-approved drugs, Givlaari and Onpattro, for treating rare genetic diseases.